Pope Christodoulos of Alexandria

-Pope Christodoulos of Alexandria (also known as Abd-el-Messiah) (died 1077) was the 66th Pope of Alexandria and Patriarch of the See of St. Mark.
+Pope Christodoulos of Alexandria, also known as Abd-el-Masih, was the 66th Pope of Alexandria and Patriarch of the See of St. Mark from 1047 until his death in 1077.

 He joined the Paromeos Monastery in the Nitrian Desert before becoming a Pope.
 During his tenure Cairo became the fixed and official residence of the Coptic Pope, when he moved the Seat of the Coptic Orthodox Pope of Alexandria to Saint Mary's The Hanging Church in Cairo.

 Infighting between the Saints Sergius and Bacchus Church and the El Muallaqa Church broke out due to the wishes of that patriarch's desire to be consecrated in the Hanging Church, a ceremony that traditionally took place at Saints Sergius and Bacchus.